corajr/elm-fourspace/README.md

 This library aims to provide a basic datatype and set of shaders for displaying four-dimensional geometry (such as tesseracts).

+The regular 4-D polytopes are the 5-, 8-, 16-, 24-, 120-, and 600-cell, available by pressing keys 1 through 6 in the [demo](http://corajr.github.io/elm-fourspace).

 ## Installation

 Make sure the following are installed: